Ouwekaas/LoRa_APRS_Tracker/README.md

 N0CALL-9>APLT00:!/3[!QO1GyO!!Q

 My wish list:

 a.
-Updating the libraries and test them
+Some other features in the LCD screen, like QRA locator or coordinates, speed and direction as well.

 b.
-Some other features in the LCD screen, like QRA locator or coordinates, speed and direction as well.
-c.
 Have a select knob so I can change profiel from car to tent, jogger, sota, pota.
 Profiles should be configurable in the json file.

+Done:

+a.
+Libraries are up to date

 Vy Michel pe1pts.